maherharb/MATE-T580/README.md

 - [Text Mining with R](https://www.tidytextmining.com/) by Julia Silge and David Robinson

+- [Tensorflow playground](https://playground.tensorflow.org): use this simulator to experiment with building and tuning a neural network to solve some prototype problems

 ## About the Instructor

 I'm an [Assistant Professor of Physics](http://drexel.edu/materials/contact/faculty/harb/) at Drexel University.
 I have interest in Data Science, Machine Learning, and Text Mining, and prior consulting experience in these fields.
 I am also an avid competitor on Kaggle with the rank of Competitions Master.